FAQS

 Why equip your drone with a Direct Remote Identification (DRI) system?

-Direct Remote Identification (DRI) systems are designed for drones that are not equipped with this feature by default, and for drone manufacturers who wish to integrate this feature directly into their aircraft.
+A Direct Remote Identification (DRI) system is intended for drones that are not equipped with remote identification by default, as well as for drone manufacturers wishing to integrate this functionality directly into their aircraft.

 How can I connect to the Direct Remote Identification (DRI) system interface?